OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-05-18-setup-schul-cloud-client-and-sever-under-windows.md

 Git is the version control system (VCS) we use to exchange the source code and write several versions of it.
-All the Schul-Cloud repositotries are hosted on [Github](https://github.com/schul-cloud).
+All the Schul-Cloud repositories are hosted on [Github](https://github.com/schul-cloud).

 Install Github Desktop